MARCspec/MARCspec/marc-spec.md

 The **Augmented BNF for Syntax Specifications: ABNF** [RFC 2234] is used to define the form of the MARCspec as string.

-A MARCspec as string consists of a *field tag* optionally followed by a character position or range prefixed with the character "~" or followed by zero to n *subfield tags* optionally followed by the *indicators* prefixed with the character "\_".
+A MARCspec as string consists of a *field tag* optionally followed by a character position or range prefixed with the character "/" or followed by zero to n *subfield tags* optionally followed by the *indicators* prefixed with the character "\_".

 ```
-marcspec = fieldTag (["~" characterPositionOrRange] / [subfieldTags] ["_" indicators])
+marcspec = fieldTag (["/" characterPositionOrRange] / [subfieldTags] ["_" indicators])
 ```

 A *field tag* consists of three characters.
-Within MARC 21 there are only digits allowed (except for the *leader* which is "LDR"), but using the character "X" instead of a digit this must be interpreted as a wildcard.
-E.g. 2XX is then a reference to the *data elements* in all *fields* beginning with *2*.
+Within MARC 21 there are only digits allowed (except for the *leader* which is "LDR"), but using the character "." instead of a digit this must be interpreted as a wildcard.
+E.g. *2..* is then a reference to the *data elements* in all *fields* beginning with *2*.

 ```
-fieldTag = 3*3(DIGIT / "X") / "LDR"
+fieldTag = 3*3(DIGIT / ".") / "LDR"
 ```

 A *character position or range* consists of one to n digits representing the character position optionally followed by one to n digits prefixed with the character "-" representing the character range.